-The hulking fortress that gave the city its name lurks on the far side of La Savane and dates from 1640, although most of what stands today is the result of subsequent additions.
-After years of being closed to the public, Fort St-Louis is finally open to tours, and it's easily the top sight in town.
-Buy tickets and join tours at the Tourist Information Kiosk on La Savane.
+The hulking fortress that gave the city its name lies on the far side of La Savane and dates from 1640, although most of what stands today is the result of subsequent additions.
+It's easily the top sight in town, and guided tours are informative and fun.
+Buy tickets at the tourist information kiosk in La Savane.

 Bear in mind that this is a working French naval base, so tours only take you to some parts of the fort and you are not permitted to photograph military personnel.
 While there's little to see in terms of furnishings or display, just walking through a massive colonial fortress in the Caribbean is a hugely atmospheric experience, particularly on the roof, where a massive French flag flies over the bay.
 Highlights include the views across Fort-de-France and watching the fort's numerous iguanas munching on mangos.